mmperf/mmperf/README.md

 cmake --build build/matmul --target run_all_tests
 ```

-`results` folder will be created in the mmperf top-level directory which will contain GLOPS for every matmul size and backend.
-A plot comparing performances of backends will also be generated as `matmul.png`.
+`results` folder will be created in the mmperf top-level directory which will contain GLOPS for every matmul size and every backend.
+A plot comparing performances of backends will also be generated in `matmul.png`.

 Each generated binary can also be executed individually.
 To run a specific matrix size (say 24x64x512) for a backend run: